This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Overview

 This is an experience of Prague like no other.
 The capital of Bohemia needs no introduction as the most beautiful city in Central Europe, with plenty to delight the cultural traveller for a week or more.
-Yet many a façade screens halls and rooms and works of art of the highest interest which can scarcely ever be seen except by insiders.
+Yet many a façade screens halls and rooms and works of art of the highest interest which are rarely seen by the average visitor.
 Other fine places are open to visitors but hard to get to.
-Gaining access to the inaccessible is a major strand of this tour.

 Prague enjoys an unequalled density of great architecture, from Romanesque to modern, but it is the fabric of the city as a whole rather than individual masterpieces which makes it so special.
 The city has the advantage of a splendid site, a crescent of hills rising from one side of a majestic bend in the River Vltava with gently inclined terrain on the other bank.
 A carapace of red roofs, green domes and gilded spires spreads across the slopes and levels, sheltering marvellously unspoilt streets and alleys and magically picturesque squares.

-Another high point in Prague’s history was the fourteenth century, when Kings of Bohemia were also Holy Roman Emperors and the city became one of the largest in the western world.
-The Gothic cathedral rising from within the precincts of the hilltop Royal Castle is one of the many monuments of that golden age, and the exquisite panel paintings from this era, now excellently displayed in the Convent of St Agnes, are among the chief glories of the city.
+A high point in Prague’s history was the fourteenth century, when Kings of Bohemia were also Holy Roman Emperors and the city became one of the largest in the western world.
+The Gothic cathedral rising from within the precincts of the hilltop Royal Castle is one of the many monuments of that golden age, and the exquisite painting and sculpture from this era, now excellently displayed in the Convent of St Agnes, are among the chief glories of Charles IV’s commission.

 Subordination within the Habsburg Empire from the sixteenth century curtailed Bohemia’s power but not its wealth or architectural achievements: some of the finest Renaissance buildings in Central Europe arose here.
 In the eighteenth century, some of the richest landowners of the Baroque age built palaces here.

-In the city where Mozart had his most enthusiastic audiences and where Smetana and Dvořák reached fulfilment, there is still a rich musical life in a range of beautiful historic opera houses and concert halls.
-There will be the opportunity to attend performances.
+In the city where Mozart premiered two of his operas and where Smetana and Dvořák lived and worked, there is still a rich musical life in a range of beautiful historic opera houses and concert halls.
+We coincide with the The Dvořák Prague International Music Festival and there will be the opportunity to attend performances.

 Day 1